sauravksingh/file-to-sumo/README.md

 ### Core function

 * `streamLogs`: Set the configuration for streaming logs and starts streaming logs to configured [Sumo Logic](http://www.sumologic.com) collector
+* `flushLogs` : Flush the remaining logs in the log buffer typically before finishing the session/shutdown

 ### Configuration